{{tl-dr}}

-Jira has built-in time tracking, but let’s be honest—it’s limited.
-You can log hours on issues, but not a clear, actionable report without piecing things together.
-That’s why serious teams turn to Jira timesheet add-ons.
-The right tool gives you full visibility into where time is spent, so you can optimize work, balance workloads, and make smarter decisions.
+Jira has built-in time tracking.
+However, it is quite limited.
+You can log hours on issues, but you won't get a clear, actionable report without putting data together manually.
+That’s why many teams turn to Jira timesheet add-ons.
+The right tool gives you full visibility into where time is spent, so you can optimize work, balance workloads, and make smarter decisions for your organization.

-A timesheet is more than just a record of hours worked; it’s an essential tool for monitoring project progress and ensuring efficient resource allocation.
-It provides a clear breakdown of time spent on tasks, projects, and epics, helping teams maintain accountability and transparency.
-For companies working with external clients, timesheets ensure accurate billing and cost tracking.
+A timesheet is more than just a list of hours.
+It’s an essential tool for monitoring project progress and ensuring efficient resource allocation.
+A timesheet shows the exact amount of time your team has committed to specific tasks and epics.
+This helps teams maintain accountability and transparency.
+If you work with clients, timesheets ensure your billing is accurate.
 Internally, they help managers understand productivity trends and adjust workloads accordingly.

 The Limitations of Jira’s Built-In Time Tracking

-Jira allows users to log time on individual tasks, but this data is often scattered across multiple issues.
+Jira allows users to log time on individual tasks, but this data is often scattered across different issues.
 Without a centralized timesheet report, managers must manually compile data to see an overview of logged hours.
-The standard time-tracking report in Jira shows time spent on specific issues but lacks customization, making it difficult to generate detailed reports that align with different team needs.
+The standard Jira Time Tracking report shows time spent on specific issues but lacks customization.
+This makes it difficult to create Jira reports that fit your team's specific needs.

-Another drawback is the inability to track billable versus non-billable hours within Jira natively.
+Another drawback is the inability to track work as billable versus non-billable hours within Jira natively.
 For companies that bill clients based on time spent, this limitation can lead to inefficiencies.
-Additionally, Jira’s default time-tracking reports do not include non-working days such as sick leave, vacations, or company-wide holidays.
-Without this context, managers may misinterpret team availability and project timelines.
+Also, Jira’s default time-tracking reports do not include non-working days such as sick leave, vacations, or company-wide holidays.
+Without this information, it is easy to miscalculate team availability and project timelines.

 Enhancing Jira Timesheets with ActivityTimeline

-To overcome these challenges, many teams rely on Jira Marketplace apps like ActivityTimeline.
-This tool extends Jira’s time-tracking capabilities by providing a fully customizable timesheet system that integrates seamlessly with Jira.
-ActivityTimeline enables teams to generate detailed timesheets for individual users, projects, and teams while offering interactive visualizations that simplify analysis.
+To overcome these challenges, many teams rely on Atlassian Marketplace apps like ActivityTimeline.
+ActivityTimeline offers powerful reporting capabilities that integrate perfectly with Jira.
+It enables teams to generate detailed timesheets for individual users, projects, and teams.
+It also uses interactive visuals to make your data much easier to understand.

-One of the biggest advantages of ActivityTimeline is its ability to group and filter time logs based on various parameters.
-Managers can generate reports based on users, projects, or epics, making it easier to assess how time is distributed.
-The app also includes a visual progress tracker, allowing teams to compare logged hours with required hours to monitor progress in real time.
+One of the biggest advantages of ActivityTimeline is its ability to group and filter time logs.
+Managers can generate reports by user, project, or epic to see exactly where the time goes.
+The app also includes a visual progress time tracker, allowing teams to compare logged hours with required hours to monitor progress in real time.

 ActivityTimeline vs. Tempo Timesheets vs. Other Jira Plugins